-But even today, the creditors' strategy, in spite of profound changes it underwent, must still be generally defined as a "muddling through approach" - a strategy of improvisation, that avoids a definitive and rapid solution to the problem.
+But even today, the creditors' strategy, in spite of profound changes it underwent, must still be generally defined as a "muddling through approach" - a strategy of continuous improvisation, that avoids a definitive and rapid solution to the problem.
 The phases of official management of the crisis are well known.
 In 1982 the debt was understood as a mere liquidity problem to be solved by a combination of some new lending and sharp austerity in the debtor countries.
-In 1985 the Baker Plan was introduced, calling for more lending - that never materialized - and for structural reform.
-In 1987 and 1988, this evolved into the "menu of options" approach: the banks can choose from a "menu" that includes not only new finance, but various forms of debt relief, such a swap of their debt for exit bonds.

-With the speech of the new U.S. Secretary of the Treasury, Nicholas F. Brady, the "menu" approach put an increased focus on "voluntary debt reduction" through securitization as a key feature on the menu.
-Notably, Secretary Brady suggested the use of IMF and World Bank resources to provide guarantees and other "enhancements" on the new securities, to spur the process of debt reduction - the phase of voluntary securitization (debt-bond conversion) of the debt with guarantees for the new bonds offered by the IMF and World Bank inaugurated in the March 1989 speech of the new Secretary of the Treasury, Nicholas Brady.
+In 1985 the Baker Plan was introduced, calling for more lending - that never materialized - and for growth with adjustment and structural reforms.
+The idea of a "menu of options" became then popular.
+In 1987 and 1988 it became clear that the debt was a solvency problem, and the idea of debt reduction was mandatory.
+Securitization - i.e., the substitution of the old debt for new securities with a guarantee provided by the multilateral agencies - and de-linkage of the multilateral agencies from the banks became dominant.
+5 In these two years a consensus was formed that a new initiative should be taken in relation to the debt crisis - an initiative that included debt reduction via securitization.
+The Brady Plan, presented by the new Secretary of the Treasury, Nicholas Brady, was the consequence of this consensus.
+The focus was on "voluntary debt reduction" through securitization.
+IMF and World Bank should have additional resources to provide guarantees and other "enhancements" on the new securities, to spur the process of debt reduction.
+This was a major change in the United States' policy towards the debt.
+It was also a consequence of the views of Japan, France and Italy.
+These views were never fully defined, but since 1988 it became clear that they supported a major change of the debt policy towards a global solution to the debt.
+Essentially the Brady Plan was the result of an increasing number of people in the political and economic elites of the creditor countries that never accepted the liquidity approach.
+As the Baker Plan failed they realized the self-defeating nature of internal adjustment policies when not coupled with debt reduction, and supported a global solution for capturing the discount existing in the secondary market tied with limited debt relief.

-&lt;sup>2 Dornbusch observes, examining the data on the debt and on the U.S. balance of payments that "it is quite apparent that the large size of U.S. external deficit is at least to some extent a counterpart of the ability of debtor countries to service their debt by non interest surpluses" (1989: 350).
+4 - Dornbusch observes, examining the data on the debt and on the U.S. balance of payments that "it is quite apparent that the large size of U.S. external deficit is at least to some extent a counterpart of the ability of debtor countries to service their debt by noninterest surpluses" (1989: 350).